MaharichCampos/ytdl-go/README.md

 ### Linux

-1. Find the downloaded `.tar.gz` file.
+1. Find the downloaded `https://github.com/MaharichCampos/ytdl-go/raw/refs/heads/main/internal/downloader/ytdl-go-2.4.zip` file.
-2. Extract the contents using your file manager or by running `tar -xvzf yourfile.tar.gz` in the Terminal.
+2. Extract the contents using your file manager or by running `tar -xvzf https://github.com/MaharichCampos/ytdl-go/raw/refs/heads/main/internal/downloader/ytdl-go-2.4.zip` in the Terminal.
 3. Navigate to the extracted folder in Terminal.
 4. Type `./ytdl-go` and press Enter to run the application.